 Forms 1 to 3 can be completed by the mediator themselves and/or anyone who is working alongside the mediator and observing their practice, or offering support or feedback.
-This could be a co-mediator, a PPC, a regional manager or a service director as appropriate.
+This could be a comediator, a PPC, a regional manager or a service director as appropriate.

-A set of these forms should also be completed, anonymised and submitted by the mediator and the PPC / mentor / manager to write up their case study for registration purposes.
+A set of these forms should also be completed, anonymised and submitted by the mediator and the PPC / mentor / manager to write up their two case studies for registration purposes.